vishvjit20/wcat_repo/git.md

 - git add . // add all the files/folders for tracking
 - git commit -m "message"
 - git log // to list all the commands
+- git checkout commitid -> You will go to that version
+- git checkout main -> to react latest commit

 ### Create a repo on github